Aphthous Ulcers/ Behcet's Disease

 HAVE A QUESTION?

-Our FAQ page is a wonderful resource for patients, both new and established!
-Check it out now!
+Our FAQ page and IG account are a wonderful resource for patients, both new and established!
+Check them out now!

 Thank you!